 Set aside time to consider what your business needs, learn about the options, prioritise the tech tools that will work for you, and make a plan.
-(Luckily we have this thing called the internet that makes much of this fairly quick and painless.)
 Once you have the tech solutions you need in place, make time every so often to review how well they’re working, whether you need support to get the full functionality, and whether anything needs updating or upgrading.

 Busted: Your customers expect you to use high-tech solutions, and they don’t care how small you are.
 (Bonus: It will make you look bigger than you are!)

-In 2016, more people searched for information online with mobile devices than with desktop computers—which shows that customers want information and solutions to be even faster and more convenient than ever before.
+In 2018, more people searched for information online with mobile devices than with desktop computers—which shows that customers want information and solutions to be faster and more convenient than ever before.

-You might be cool with the old fashioned way of doing things, but according to Customer Experience Insight, your customers are looking for fast communication, quick fixes to their problems, web self-service, personalization, and the ability to reach you 24/7.
-Kind of hard to do that with ye olde pen and paper.
+You might be cool with the old fashioned way of doing things, but according to Customer Experience Insight, your customers are looking for fast communication, quick fixes to their problems, web self-service, personalisation, and the ability to reach you 24/7.
+Kind of hard to do that with ye old pen and paper.

-In Excuse #1, we talked about how the technology you use impacts the way customers see your field service business and experience your brand.
-You may be a small company, but being up on the latest tech can make your five employees look like 50.
+In Myth #1 we talked about how the technology you use impacts the way customers see your field service business and experience your brand.
+You may be a small company, but having the latest tech can make your five employees look like 50.

-We won’t deny that keeping up with technology can be pricy—but investing in tech will help you make the most of your limited funds.
-‘When I started my business, I would look at the software in terms of hours that I could save in terms of my own time or avoiding a hire’, says Juetten.
+We won’t deny that keeping up with technology can be pricey—but investing in tech will help you make the most of your limited funds.
+‘When I started my business, I would look at the software in terms of hours that I could save in terms of my own time or avoiding a hire’, says Mary Juetten of Traklight.
 ‘For example, having a cloud-based answering service avoids the cost of a phone system plus an administrative person dedicated to answering the phone.
 The software purchases we made always either freed me up to do higher value work or saved us money in terms of hiring someone.’

 Don’t let outdated technology make your field service company look smaller, react more slowly, and work less efficiently.
 Give your business a tech makeover and watch your productivity—and profits—soar.